Skip to content

 Why Alphabet is a great company but a poor investment

-In this post we will analyze Alphabet exclusively from a quantitative point of view using Gradement.
-You know Alphabet: the company formerly called Google that recently decided to do a corporate restructuring separating its different lines of business between Google and its many other companies created or acquired.
+In this post, we will analyze Alphabet exclusively from a quantitative point of view using Gradement.
+You know Alphabet: the company formerly known as Google, which recently underwent a corporate restructuring to separate its different lines of business between Google and its many other created or acquired companies.

-You all know, or should know, that all investment decisions can be divided in a quantitave and a qualitative part.
+You all know, or should know, that every investment decision has both a quantitative and a qualitative component.
 Both are equally important.
-The quantitative part deals with pure accounting data.
-It uses accounting analysis techniques to draw conclusions about solvency, profitability and company valuation.
-The qualitative part uses subjective judgment based on unquantifiable information such as management expertise, business prospects and economic cycles.
+The quantitative part deals with pure accounting data, using analysis techniques to draw conclusions about a company's solvency, profitability, and valuation.
+The qualitative part involves subjective judgment based on unquantifiable information such as management expertise, business prospects, and economic cycles.

-There are three accounting variables to analyze in every investment decision from a quantitative point of view: profitability, solvency and price.
-All of them are equally important.
+From a quantitative point of view, there are three variables to analyze in every investment decision: profitability, solvency, and price.
+All are equally important.

 Profitability 101

-In this first post about Alphabet we will analyze its profitability.
-One way of measuring profitability is to compare the capital that partners and investors contribute to the start-up and subsequent operation of a company, with the capital that these partners and investors may obtain from it.
-The greater the capital extracted in relation with the capital contributed, the greater the profitability.
-There is a saying in accounting analysis about how no account balance has any meaning only by itself, it always has to be compared with some other balance or accounting variable.
+In this first post about Alphabet, we will analyze its profitability.
+One way to measure profitability is to compare the capital that partners and investors contribute to a company's start-up and operations with the capital they can eventually extract from it.
+The greater the capital extracted in relation to the capital contributed, the greater the profitability.
+There is a saying in accounting analysis that no account balance has meaning on its own; it must always be compared with some other balance or accounting variable.

-Let's say company A, the one with the 100 million dollar earnings, has assets of 1 billion.
-And company B assets are 1 million dollars (the same level of assets as earnings).
-With this level of assets and earnings, the respective profitabilites are:
+Let's say Company A, the one with the $100 million in earnings, has assets of $1 billion.
+And Company B has assets of $1 million (the same as its earnings).
+With these levels of assets and earnings, their respective profitabilities are:

-Now it is clearly obvious that company B is better than A. With B we are earning annually the same amount that we have contributed, while the A company is generating a 10% of what we have contributed to the business.
-With company A, to earn those attractive 100 million, we must previosly make a 1 billion dollar down payment.
+Now it is obvious that Company B is better than Company A. With B, we are annually earning the same amount that we contributed, while Company A is generating only 10% of what we contributed.
+With Company A, to earn that attractive $100 million, we must first make a $1 billion down payment.

 Alphabet's profitability

-This item is a much more sophisticated measure of profitability than the one we use earlier for companies A and B. From the total level assets contributed by partners and investors we substract the commercial liabilities and the surplus cash.
-Commercial liabilities are deducted from total assets because they are not contributed by investors or partners but by the company's suppliers.
-Also we substract "surplus cash", the cash that the company holds as buffer just in case, but does not use in its daily operations.
+This item is a much more sophisticated measure of profitability than the one we used earlier for Companies A and B. From the total assets contributed by partners and investors, we subtract commercial liabilities and surplus cash.
+Commercial liabilities are deducted from total assets because they are contributed by the company's suppliers, not by investors or partners.
+We also subtract "surplus cash," which is the cash the company holds as a buffer but does not use in its daily operations.

-Without going into too many details, this is the function Gradement uses for its profitability calculation:
+Without going into too much detail, this is the function Gradement uses for its profitability calculation:

 adjusted operating earnings